Strategic Goal 1

 1. We began requiring employability metrics at the earliest stage of submission for new programs (rather than the latter stages as in the past) to ensure new offerings are meeting the needs of the commonwealth and serving the interests of students.

-2. Faculty Affairs and Curriculum gathered benchmark data on the median time it takes for a curriculum proposal to move from Provost Leadership Team review to Board of Visitors approval.
+2. Faculty Affairs and Curriculum started to gather benchmark data on the median time it takes for a curriculum proposal to move through the curriculum approval process.
+This project will be completed by the end of 24-25.
+We will continue to monitor proposal progression to assess continuous improvement.

 4. Optimize the student to advisor ratio by college and program type measuring from a baseline of 2021-22.